joemasilotti/JAMTestHelper/README.md

 - `waitForElementToExist:` - waits until `element.exists` returns `YES`
 - `waitForElementToNotExist:` - waits until `element.exists` returns `NO`
+- `waitForActivityIndicatorToFinish` - waits until the (assumed) only activity indicator stops animating

 Both of these helpers work by ticking the run loop a tenth of a second in between checks.
 If the element does not meet the condition after two seconds an exception is raised.